Crestwave/bf/elvish/README.md

 - It reads the program from a file named in the first argument
 	- If there are no arguments, it reads from standard input
-- A list of 30,000 cells is initialized.
+- A list of 30,000 cells is initialized
-	- Negative pointers count from the back of the list.
+	- Negative pointers count from the back of the list
 - Unmatched brackets are detected before runtime
 - Output is UTF-8-encoded